nhn/gpm.unity/docs/CacheStorage/README.en.md

     * Validate that data has changed on the server at every request.
     * Same as GpmCacheStorage.RequestHttpCache.
 * FIRSTPLAY
-    * Verify to the server every time you make the first request after running the app.
+    * It is revalidated once every time the app is launched.
     * Revalidates based on expiration or RequestTime settings.
 * ONCE
-    * Use cached data without validating to the server since the initial request.
+    * No revalidation within the validity period.
     * Revalidates based on expiration or RequestTime settings.
 * LOCAL
     * Uses cached data.